MickyMori/Lab_assignment_1/README.md

 How to run the simulation
 -------------------------

-Move inside the package and clone our repository and a mandatory one (note that we are using ROS Noetic distro) by typing the command:
+Move inside the package and clone our repository by typing the command:

 ```bash
 git clone https://github.com/MickyMori/Lab_assignment_1.git -b rotating_camera